xwmario/Warez/README.md

 ### Plex Logging and Metrics
 - [Plex-Data-Collector-For-InfluxDB](http://anonym.es/?https://github.com/barrycarey/Plex-Data-Collector-For-InfluxDB) - Collects data about your Plex server and sends it to InfluxDB
-- [plexWatch](http://anonym.es/?https://github.com/ljunkie/plexWatch) - Notify and Log watched content on a Plex Media Server
+- [plexWatch](http://anonym.es/?https://github.com/ljunkie/plexWatch) - Notify and Log watched content on a Plex Media Server.
 - [Tautulli](http://anonym.es/?https://tautulli.com/) - Tautulli is a 3rd party application that you can run alongside your Plex Media Server to monitor activity and track various statistics.
+- [/r/PlexACD](http://anonym.es/?https://www.reddit.com/r/PlexACD/) - Discussion about unlimited cloud storage for Plex libraries.

 **[`^        back to top        ^`](#)**